aiba/ring-cljsbuild/README.md

 You can dynamically serve optimized compiles and unomptimized compiles from the same webserver, via multiple calls to wrap-cljsbuild with different URL prefixes.
-Then you can decide in the request handler whether to serve optimized or unoptimzed, perhaphs by looking at a URL parameter.
+Then you can decide in the request handler whether to serve optimized or unoptimized, perhaphs by looking at a URL parameter.
 (TODO: provide example of this).

 ## Implementation Issues